ajaykr09/Akatsuki/Week 4/StatusReport.md

 What will you work on next week ?<br><br>
-We will implement different logins for admin and client.<br>
+We will connect our project to Database using JDBC<br>
+verify the user details(username,password) from the Database<br>
 A new feature called register in login page for registering new users which gets added to our Database in PostgreSQL.<br><br>

  -------------------------------------------------------------------------------------------------------------------------------------